ffich/CM4_FabbricationFilesUpdate/README.md

 ![image](https://github.com/user-attachments/assets/0034acd7-e4e4-4db4-bfa9-b214970de433)

 # The Solution
-There are many complex approaces to try to solve the problem working on how Kicad associate part footprints, but since they were quite complex I decided to solve the problem with a simple file post processing approach imnstead.
+There are many complex approaces to try to solve the problem working on how Kicad associate part footprints, but since they were quite complex I decided to solve the problem with a simple file post processing approach instead.
 To do this I (obviously) decided to go with python.
 This generarted a script that does the following:

 ## A. Adaptation of the BOM file
 - A1.
 The script looks for the MODULE1 entry inside the file